zainabmelh/guide-articles/articles/Certificates/global-vs-local-scope-in-functions/index.md

 ---
-title: "Global vs Local Scope in Functions"
+title: Global Vs Local Scope In Functions
-parent: "certificates-guide"
 ---
 It is possible to have both `local` and `global` variables with the same name.
 When you do this, the local variable takes precedence over the `global` variable.

 In this example: